Machete (2010 film): Marketing

-The first trailer was released and attached to Planet Terror in 2007.
+The original fake trailer was released and attached to Grindhouse in 2007.
 On July 28, 2010, it was confirmed that Machete would headline the Venice Film Festival held on September 1, 2010, at a special midnight screening, followed by the general theatrical release on September 3.

+Hyde Park Entertainment boarded the film as its international sales agent in September 2009, selling the bulk of international rights to Sony Pictures Worldwide Acquisitions at the Toronto International Film Festival.

 The film was released in the U.S. on September 3, 2010, by 20th Century Fox.
 The film appeared on 3,400 screens at 2,670 locations.

-The film was released in Australia on November 11 and in Mexico on November 12, 2010.

 A fake trailer for the film was released on May 5, 2010, through Ain't It Cool News.
 The trailer opened with Danny Trejo saying, "This is Machete with a special Cinco de Mayo message to Arizona", followed by scenes of gunfire, bloodshed, and highlights of the cast.
 The fake trailer combined elements of the Machete trailer that appeared in Grindhouse with footage from the actual film, and implied that the film would be about Machete leading a revolt against anti-immigration politicians and border vigilantes.
-According to Fox News, critics of illegal immigration were offended by the contents of the movie trailer.
-Production of the film predates the legislation, however.

 Several film websites, including Internet Movie Database, reported that it was the official teaser for the film.
 However, Rodriguez later revealed the trailer to be a joke, explaining "it was Cinco de Mayo and I had too much tequila".
 The official theatrical trailer was released on July 8, 2010.
 It was then attached with Predators, which Rodriguez produced, and later shown before The Expendables.
 A red band trailer featuring more gruesome scenes from the film was released on July 23, 2010.

+The film is banned in Ukraine due to one of its co-stars, Seagal, visiting Crimea during the Russian occupation without permission from the Ukrainian authorities, causing him to be blacklisted.